 The initial consultation usually requires 30-45 minutes and is primarily a diagnostic visit at which immediate treatment may not be offered unless it is a simple acute problem.
 A referral from your usual GP is very helpful but not mandatory.
 Subsequent visits are based upon 15 to 25 minutes and are essentially treatment sessions.
 Response is expected within 6 visits or the treatment approach is altered.

-Chronic disorders may require long term maintenance therapy and are best coordinated by a written Care Plan involving a multidisciplinary team of allied health providers.
+Chronic disorders may require long term maintenance therapy and are best coordinated under a Chronic Disease Management Plan.